Sam-Osian/PFD-toolkit/docs/screener.md

 ## Tips for writing a good user query

-1. **Stick to one core idea.**  Give the model a single, clear subject: “falls from hospital beds,” “carbon-monoxide poisoning at home.”
+1. **Stick to one core idea.**  Give the `LLM` a single, clear subject: “falls from hospital beds,” “carbon-monoxide poisoning at home.”
 In general, the shorter the prompt, the less room for misinterpretation.

 2. **Avoid nested logic.**  Complex clauses like “suicide *and* medication error *but not* in custody” dilute the signal.
 Run separate screens (suicide; medication error; in custody) and combine or subtract results later with pandas.